mcyc/mufasa/docs/source/index.rst

 - **Multi-Component Spectral Fitting**:
   Fit complex spectral data with multiple components to extract detailed information.
 - **Data Visualization**:
-  Generate plots and visualizations to interpret spectral data effectively.
+  Generate plots and and 3D visualizations to interpret the spectral model effectively.
 - **Data Manipulation**:
-  Tools to handle and process astrophysical datasets for analysis.
+  Tools to handle and process astrophysical unstructred (e.g., images) and strucgtured (e.g., tables) datasets for analysis.

 Installation
 ------------